NJC Reinstates Justice Ofili-Ajumogobia as Judge of Federal High Court

 Justice Ambrose Lewis-Allagoa of the Federal High Court however discharged Ofili-Ajumogobia while granting her application to quash and dismiss the allegations.

-The application to quash was filed and argued by her counsel, Mr. Olawale Akoni (SAN).
+The application to quash was filed and argued by her counsel, Mr. Olawale Akoni.

 Akoni told the Lagos court that the application was sequel to an order of Justice Binta Nyako of Abuja Division of the Federal High Court, which quashed all the recommendations of the National Judicial Council (NJC).